PX4/NuttX/misc/buildroot/configs/README.txt

    Where <config-file> is one of the configuration files listed above and <arch> is an archtecture name.
 Examples: build_m32c, build_arm_nofpu, etc.

+FAQ
+^^^

+Q: What is up with errors like this:

+   fatal error: ansidecl.h: No such file or directory

+A: This was reported on Fedora F14.
+The cause of the problem is that some host binutils header files were moved from the binutils RPM to the binutils-dev RPM.
+The fix is to install the binutils-dev RPM.

+Q: How do I build the NuttX toolchain under Cygwin?

+A: See below...

 Cygwin GCC BUILD NOTES
 ^^^^^^^^^^^^^^^^^^^^^^